-I've found that easiest way to start applying Essentialism is with your wardrobe.
+We've found that easiest way to start applying Essentialism is to your wardrobe.

-Once you become more discerning with your wardrobe, you'll build up your prioritization muscles, and will be able to apply Essentialism to areas of your life that are tougher to prioritize.
+Once you become more intentional with your wardrobe, you'll build up your prioritization muscles, and will be able to apply Essentialism to areas of your life that are tougher to prioritize.

 So how exactly do you apply Essentialism to your wardrobe?